joonarafael/visualpathfinder/documentation/implementation_document.md

 While the required amount of processing for a single node is greater than in the base A\*, the sheer quantity of visited nodes reduces so much that the algorithm becomes more efficient (on a favorable map).
 Paths with a lot of turns, diagonal objects or other zigzagging hinder the performance of the JPS algorithm, sometimes rendering it slower than the A\*.

+Good examples of potential JPS performance are, for example, the maps called _Baldur's Gate 1_ and _Benchmark 1_.
+On the other hand, JPS performs poorly on nearly all city maps as the algorithm is never able to jump more than 2 steps at a time!
+This makes the amount of processing skyrocket.

 **Interesting JPS rules**

 **_Neighbor Pruning_**